 Lower Saxony has a lot to offer for nature lovers and birdwatchers.
 The state - comparatively unspoiled by development - offers appealing countryside between the Rivers Ems and Elbe, between the mountain summits of the Harz Mountains region and the maritime climate of the North Sea.
 Lower Saxony is committed to nature conservation: more than 20 per cent of the state's area has been designated as protected, with the mudflats of the Wadden Sea National Park taking in the entire North Sea coast, and the Harz National Park extending over the state border into Saxony-Anhalt.
 The Elbtalaue riverine woodland landscape enjoys protected status as a biosphere reserve.
 In between lie countless peat bogs, secluded areas of heathland and extensive tracts of mixed woodland.
 These are in part incorporated into 730 nature reserves, over 1,400 landscape protected areas and 12 wide ranging nature parks, the latter primarily serving recreational activities.

-Golden Plover Pluvialis apricaria
+State Bird - Golden Plover Pluvialis apricaria

 Göttingen Ornithologists’ Working Group